Verdocs/express-meta-guard/README.md

 ```

 Then, via [Express Route Parser](https://github.com/nklisch/express-route-parser) or other helpers, this module
-can generate OpenAPI compatible documentation for an API.
+can generate OpenAPI-compatible documentation for an API.
 If you provide a folder of models, you can even reference
 those models in your documentation, which is particularly useful for return types!
 See below for information on
 how to do this.